 Though the Soldiers of the 836th were participating in the training to impart knowledge concerning search and rescue, they had little experience with CBRN.
-When the Texas Guard Soldiers integrated with the Slovakian army - one of the - world leaders in CBRN defense - during the CBRN exercises, the tables were turned and the teachers became the students.

-The language barrier allowed the opportunity for U.S. Soldiers to refresh their CBRN and S&E ...
+When the Texas Guard Soldiers integrated with the Slovakian army - one of the barrier allowed the opportunity for U.S. Soldiers to refresh their CBRN and S&E ...
 The language barrier forced the U.S. soldiers to break each step down to the simplest form to share the knowledge.